xlxwalex/FCGEC/README_EN.md

 To tackle aforementioned obstacles, we present FCGEC, a large-scale fine-grained GEC corpus with  multiple  references.
 Besides, we propose Switch-Tagger-Generator (STG) model as an effective baseline to correct grammatical errors in low-resource settings.

 ## FCGEC Corpus
 Our data sources are mainly examination questions from elementary, middle and high school students and news aggregation websites.
-In order to provice more reference modifications to the sentences to achieve diverse annotation goals, each sentence is randomly assigned to 2 to 4 annotators for annotation.
+In order to provide more reference modifications to the sentences to achieve diverse annotation goals, each sentence is randomly assigned to 2 to 4 annotators for annotation.
-We collected 54,026 raw sentences from the two data sources, and after de-duplicating and filtering out problematic sentences (e.g., text truncation, etc.), FCGEC contains 41,340 sentences in total.
+We collect 54,026 raw sentences from the two data sources, and after de-duplicating and filtering out problematic sentences (e.g., text truncation, etc.), FCGEC contains 41,340 sentences in total.
 The statistical information of the data is shown in the following table:

  Corpus | Source| Sentences | #Error(%) | Avg.
 Length | Avg.
 Reference |
 | :------- | :---------: | :---------: | :---------: | :---------: | :---------: |